isomerpages/mom-sec/_faq/1-useful-information-for-employers.md

 Taken together, this means that employers who hire workers not covered by the re-employment age of 67 will receive an SEC of up to 11% of an employee’s monthly wages.<br><br>

-The SEC/ASEC payout formula for work done from 1 January to 31 December 2019, and the extended period of 1 January to 31 December 2020 is as follows:
+The SEC/ASEC payout formula for work done from 1 January to 31 December 2019, and the extended period of 1 January to 31 December 2020 is as follows:<br>

   <style type="text/css">
 .tg  {border-collapse:collapse;border-color:#aaa;border-spacing:0;}